This recipe for chicken enchiladas has a spicy sour cream taco sauce. Roll the mixture up in tortillas and serve with your favorite toppings.

 The flavor of these chicken enchiladas is very special.
 The filling is quite spicy but the sour cream and cheese sauce offsets it beautifully so the heat of the dish is not over powering.
 The creamy sauce is a nice change from the normal tomato based enchilada sauce.

-I like to serve these chicken enchiladas with a small tossed salad or some Cauliflower Mexican Rice.
+I like to serve these chicken enchiladas with a small tossed salad, some spicy Mexican rice, or some Cauliflower Mexican Rice.
 The cool salad is a great contrast to the spicy filling and the rice is Mexican inspired, as well!

 Admin note: This recipe first appeared on my blog in October of 2013.
 I have updated the posts to add new photos and to give a step by step tutorial.
 I’ve also added the nutritional information to the recipe card.
 Enjoy!